pelmenstar1/RangeCalendar/README.md

 By default, the calendar will use localized weekdays in 'short' format.
 The format of localized weekdays can be changed via `weekdayType`.
 Currently there's only two options:

 - `WeekdayType.SHORT`.
-If user locale is English, weekdays will look like: Mon, Tue, Wed, Thu, Fri, Sat, Sun
+If user locale is English, weekdays will look like: Mo, Tu, We, Th, Fr, Sa, Su
 - `WeekdayType.NARROW`.
-If user locale is English, weekdays will look like: M, T, W, T, F, S, S. **This option only works when API level >= 24.
-If API level is lower, weekdays in 'short' format will be used.**
+If user locale is English, weekdays will look like: M, T, W, T, F, S, S.

 If you want to change weekdays, it can be done via `weekdays`: